-The EU already has an impressive toolbox at its disposal as far as security and law enforcement measures are concerned.
+The EU has already at disposal an impressive toolbox as far as security and law enforcement measures are concerned.
 However, the existing instruments are not correctly or fully used by Member States.
 Besides clear deficiencies in implementation, there is also a lack of information sharing between Member States or else between Member States and EU agencies (in particular Europol and Eurojust).
 We therefore call for a thorough evaluation to be conducted on all current EU security and law enforcement policies, measures and instruments to identify what works, where the weaknesses are, whether there are gaps or loopholes and whether the measures are implemented and used properly.
 This evaluation is essential to see where the problem areas are and whether and what types of new measures are needed.

 The S&D Group is calling for the Data Protection Package to be adopted without delay, as further law enforcement cooperation is needed to facilitate the security efforts of the Union, by its nature implying the sharing of personal data.
-We want to see In the aftermath of the most recent terrorist attacks in Europe, it has become clear that there are severe problems with sharing of information between Member States on criminal intelligence, sometimes even between different agencies within a Member State.

-further deepening of judicial cooperation at the level of judges and prosecutors, as well as the building of mutual trust and mutual recognition of judicial decisions.
+We want to see further deepening of judicial cooperation at the level of judges and prosecutors, as well as the building of mutual trust and mutual recognition of judicial decisions.